 Hurricane center back to tracking 3 systems including one that doused Florida

-Only one of the three systems, far in the Atlantic, has a medium chance to form, the NHC said in its 8 a.m. tropical outlook.
+Only one of the three systems, far in the Atlantic, has a medium chance to form, the NHC said in its 2 p.m.
+Eastern time tropical outlook.

 The disorganized showers and thunderstorms now off the coast of northeast Florida and Georgia are associated with a weak area of low pressure that crept in over the state Thursday prompting flood warnings in South Florida and storms all up the coast and into Central Florida.